-The Dartmoor wool we use in some of our mattresses (The Budleigh & The Topsham) is sourced from Okehampton and washed naturally in Launceston, Cornwall.
+The Devon wool we use in some of our mattresses (The Budleigh & The Topsham) is sourced from Okehampton and washed naturally in Launceston, Cornwall.
 It is then hand-teased to make it super soft and add a natural bounce-back to the mattress surface.

 Which firmness rating should I go for?

 The feel and firmness of a mattress depends on your definition of medium and firm.
 It's highly subjective.
 Also, your body type, weight, size, and other factors makes a big difference to the feel of the mattress.

 A lot of times customers confuse support with firmness.
 Just because a mattress is firm does not mean it provides support.
 If a mattress is too firm this can lead to painful joints and even arthritis later in life.
 A good quality pocket sprung mattress, with no mini springs on top (these are sometimes used by manufactures to up the spring count of their mattress), will allow each spring to act individually.
 This allows the shoulders and hips to sink deep enough into the mattress so that the mattress supports the waist, keeping the spine straight.
 If the mattress is too firm, pressure points build up on the hips and shoulders, lifting the body and causing a dipping or bridging effect of the spine.
 A mattress that provides good support simply means that it keeps your spine in proper alignment without creating pressure points.